nsrau/azure-docs.it-it/articles/sql-database/sql-database-temporal-tables.md

 <properties
-   pageTitle="Introduzione alle tabelle temporali nel database SQL di Azure | Microsoft Azure" description="Informazioni introduttive sull'uso delle tabelle temporali nel database SQL di Azure." services="sql-database" documentationCenter="" authors="CarlRabeler"
+   pageTitle="Getting Started with Temporal Tables in Azure SQL Database | Microsoft Azure" description="Learn how to get started with using Temporal Tables in Azure SQL Database." services="sql-database" documentationCenter="" authors="CarlRabeler"